stefanluncanu24/BiMatrixGame/README.md

 ## Project Context

-This was developed as a university project for an Operations Research course.
+This was developed as a university project for the Operations Research course.

 ## Author